 I have worked my way through the traditional photography genres: document, landscape, portrait, mixed media, conceptual, still life, and have done so with varying attitudes about my subject matter: curiosity, excitement, respect, joy, irony, tenderness, sometimes ignorance.
 At first I worked to learn how to work.
 Then I worked attempting to show what I believed was important or true.
 Of late I have more often worked hoping to discover what may be important or true.

 I work in series or groups, the durations for which usually last 3-4 years.
 The groupings are mostly narrative, some with actual text.
 I find consistency in concept and form.
 I dislike categorizing my work as experimental since I am interested in issues like how photographs intersect with our beliefs about the world and our lives.
 I confound expectations about traditional photographic form, but that is an exploration of how photographs mean, not what they look like.
+While I am trained as a photographer, I temd to work like a printmaker.
+But instead of editioning like a printmaker I work in series, where each piece is unique, but where each piece is related to by formal strategies and concepts, and sometimes materials.
+My portfolio over the years looks like a painter’s in that I’ll have 10-12 pieces that are visually, and process related.
+And then another group of 10-20 that take something from what I learned in the previous grouping and approach it differently.